iboutsikas/cmsc341-web/projects/project3/out_parameters.md

 # Project 3: {{page.title}}

 When you take a parameter by reference, you can treat it like a local, stack allocated variable, and the caller sees the changes you make.
-It is in essence a pointer, it just makes the syntax a bit simpler and you don't have to `->` everything.
+It is in essence syntactic sugar for a pointer, it just makes the syntax a bit simpler and you don't have to `->` everything.

 Let's see how we use out parameter to our advantage next.
 Let's say we are implementing <code>BTree::try_find</code>.
 You will notice that outIndex is a